Bwhite32/LwTechStudyGroup/README.md

 # LwTechStudyGroup
-For all of us " BIG TIME SOFTWARE ENGINEERS
+For all of us " BIG TIME SOFTWARE ENGINEERS"!